-ZBiotics™ is a genetically engineered probiotic that acts like your liver and helps you land on your feet the day after drinking alcohol.
+ZBiotics® is a patented, genetically engineered probiotic that acts like your liver and helps you land on your feet the day after drinking alcohol.
 It’s engineered to break down an unwanted byproduct of alcohol called acetaldehyde – the main culprit in those rough mornings after drinking.

 It's the good stuff.

 It's just the natural sedimentation of the probiotic and the flavoring that happens if the bottle is left resting for a while.
 Just give it a couple shakes to re-suspend and you're good to go.